lewishaas/extension-searchtranslate/README.md

 Chrome extension for translating search queries to other languages.
-I like using this while travelling abroad to find local recommendations and news.
-Subscription key/API calls in popup.js
+To use this, you'll need to set up subscription key/API calls with your translator of choice in popup.js -- I've been using Microsoft Azure's API, which gives 2 million free characters as of writing this.